Effective Fall 2011

 TIME (Maximum timeframe) A student has exceeded the time frame limit for his/her declared degree or certificate.
 Student may not receive Title IV financial aid for courses that do not meet the requirements for completing his/her declared degree program.
 The timeframe for degree completion is limited by Federal regulations to 150% of the published length of the degree program.
 Please refer to the University catalog for the required length of each degree or certificate program.

 Credit hours attempted will include completed credits, incompletes, withdrawals, transfer credits, and repeated or failed classes.
 If due to withdrawals, failed courses or change in degree program, etc., the student exceeds the maximum number of attempted credits for his/her program or a student cannot complete the program of study without exceeding the maximum timeframe, then he/she will no longer be eligible for Federal financial aid for any future terms.
+Students have the right to submit an appeal for an extension of timeframe status.

 Business Administration 67 credits x 150% = 101 credits for Associates Degree